Kızıltoprak railway station

-Kızıltoprak railway station was a station in Kadıköy, Istanbul.
+Kızıltoprak railway station was a station in the Kızıltoprak quarter in Zühtüpaşa, Kadıköy, Istanbul.
 It consisted of two side platforms serving two tracks.
 The original station was built in 1872 by the Ottoman government as part of the railway from Istanbul to İzmit and taken over by the Ottoman Anatolian Railway in 1888.
 In 1949 the station was expanded by the Turkish State Railways to accommodate two tracks and 29 May 1969, electric commuter trains began serving the Kızıltoprak.
 The station was closed on 19 February 2013 when all commuter trains were suspended to make way for the new Marmaray commuter rail system.
 Along with Kanarya, Kızıltoprak station was closed down permanently in 2013 and the platforms were demolished shortly after.